Sach-P/Rover/README.md

 # Rover Projects

-This is a series of rovers I made starting my senior year of high school.

 **Rover V.1**
 This rover was made using the Arduino UNO and other Arduino compatible components.
 * Ultra-Sonic Sensor